TWICE-DAILY

 • CRENESSITY should be taken twice a day1

-CRENESSITY is taken with morning and evening meals and can be timed with GC doses.
+CRENESSITY dosing can be timed with GC doses.

 • CRENESSITY is available as capsules1